 Content Warning: This vignette contains discussion of childhood exposure to parental alcoholism and domestic violence.
 While free of graphic detail, the material addresses trauma, fear, and hypervigilance that some readers may find distressing.

 There are childhood memories constructed from discrete events, moments with clear beginnings and endings.
 And then there are memories that exist as states of being rather than as events, atmospheric conditions that pervaded entire years.
-This vignette attempts to capture one such state: the pervasive fear that characterised my childhood from approximately ages three through twelve, the years when my father’s alcoholism and violence made our home a place of constant threat.
+This vignette attempts to capture one such state: the pervasive fear that characterized my childhood from approximately ages three through twelve, the years when my father’s alcoholism and violence made our home a place of constant threat.
 This is the texture of hypervigilance itself rather than the memory of a single incident, the embodied experience of a nervous system locked in perpetual defensive mobilization.

 Psychiatrist Bessel van der Kolk (2014) has demonstrated that trauma represents far more than a discrete past event; it is an enduring imprint on mind, brain, and body that continues shaping how we survive in the present.
-For children living in homes characterised by unpredictable violence, the imprint forms through chronic activation rather than through isolated traumatic events of threat-response systems.
+For children living in homes characterized by unpredictable violence, the imprint forms through chronic activation rather than through isolated traumatic events of threat-response systems.

 The Architecture of Chronic Threat

 What I am attempting to document here defies conventional narrative structure.
 There is no rising action, no climax, no resolution.
-There is only the ongoing state of estar alerta, being alert, a way of inhabiting the world that became so normalised I forgot there was any other way to be.
+There is only the ongoing state of estar alerta, being alert, a way of inhabiting the world that became so normalized I forgot there was any other way to be.
 The challenge in writing about this lies in conveying the atmospheric quality of constant vigilance, the way fear became the background hum against which all other experiences played out.

 Complex Trauma and Deformation of Personality